What is RCS? What Does RCS Mean in a Text Message? Learn About RCS Messaging

 Will Apple ever support RCS?

-Google and Apple’s RCS feud continually pits blue bubbles against green bubbles.
+Google and Apple’s RCS feud used to continually pit blue bubbles against green bubbles.

-All iPhone users see this every time they message an Android user.
+All iPhone users used to see this every time they message an Android user.
 Android user response return in iMessage as a green bubble.
 This indicates the user isn’t using iMessage.

 When was RCS invented?